In response to traffic concerns raised by residents regarding Sherwood Drive, the City of Ottawa has initiated a study to address these concerns.

 If you have feedback on the trial closure, please reach out to the project team.
-We will also request your feedback later this year, when potential designs for the Sherwood Drive Traffic Calming Study are presented to the public.
+You will also have an opportunity to provide your feedback through an online survey after the trial is completed.

 After reviewing the initial public feedback and publishing the As We Heard It report, we will now gather additional traffic data and other information to develop potential concepts for Sherwood Drive.
 These potential solutions will aim to address public concerns and improve traffic conditions along Sherwood Drive.
 Once ready, these concepts will be shared with the public for feedback.